locle97/programming-in-real-life/oop/README.md

 **Example**: If a visitor asked Bungalow to describe itself, it would say, “I am a bungalow with a single-story layout and a large porch.”
 If the same question was asked to Duplex, it would respond, “I am a duplex with two separate living units.”
 Villa would boast, “I am a villa with multiple floors, a swimming pool, and a garden.”
 This polymorphism allowed each house to have its unique description while sharing a common method name.

-## Abstraction: The Unified Control Panel
+## Abstraction: The House Light Button

-The village also had a brilliant engineer named Abstractor, who invented a smart home control panel.
-This panel allowed villagers to control the lights, security, and climate of any house without understanding the complex systems behind them.
+The village also had a brilliant engineer named Abstractor, who decided that every house should have a button by the front door to control the lights.
+This way, villagers only needed to know about the button and didn't have to worry about the complex wiring and systems that controlled the lights inside the house.

-**Example**: Whether it was Bungalow, Duplex, or Villa, the control panel provided a simple interface to manage the house’s features.
-The complex details of how lights were wired or how the security system worked were hidden, just like how abstraction in OOP hides implementation details and exposes only the necessary functionalities.
+**Example**: Whether it was Bungalow, Duplex, or Villa, each house had a button by the front door to control the lights.
+The villagers didn't need to understand how the lights were wired or how they worked; they just pressed the button, and the lights would turn on.
+This is like abstraction in OOP, where complex implementation details are hidden, and only necessary features are exposed.

 ## The Harmony of SmartHouseVille